mxgardner/mxgardner/README.md

 - 👋 Hi, I’m @mariahnotmaria
-- 👀 I’m interested in indie music, art house film, and the national parks service.
+- 👀 I’m interested in space, robotics, and a career in research.
-- 🌱 I’m currently learning computer science, soon to be enrolled at UNT.
+- 🌱 I’m currently learning computer science as an undergraduate at University of Texas at Arlington.
 - 💞️ I’m looking to collaborate on introductry projects.
 - 📫 How to reach me: collab enquiries at mariahgardner00@gmail.com